Secure IoT devices Using Digital Fingerprint

 You will normally register, in the first instance, as an ‘undifferentiated PhD student’ which means that you have satisfied staff that you are capable of undertaking a research degree.

-The decision as to whether you should undertake an MPhil or a PhD is delayed until you have completed ‘differentiation’.
+The decision as to whether you should undertake a PhD is delayed until you have completed ‘differentiation’.

 Differentiation takes place about 8-9 months after registration for full time students and about 16-18 months for part time students: You are normally asked to submit work to a panel of up two academics and this is followed up with a formal meeting with the ‘Differentiation Panel’.
 The Panel then make a judgement about your capacity to continue with your study.
 Sometimes students are advised to revise their research objectives or to consider submitting their work for an MPhil qualification rather than a doctoral qualification.